 Oleic acid (18 carbon atoms) was recognized in pork fat by Chevreul M.E. in 1823 while the structure was elucidated later by the works of Baruch J. (1894) and Edmed F.G.
 (1898); it was synthesized for the first time by Noller C.R. et al. in 1934.

-It is a monounsaturated (one cis double bond, from the methyl end is in n-9 or omega 9 (ω-9) so in shorthand 18:1n-9) fatty acid member of the sub-group called long chain fatty acids (LCFA) (from 14 to 18 carbon atoms).
+It is a monounsaturated fatty acid (one cis double bond, from the methyl end is in omega 9 (ω-9) or n-9, so in shorthand 18:1n-9) fatty acid member of the sub-group called long chain fatty acids (LCFA) (from 14 to 18 carbon atoms).

 Molecular weight: 282.46136 g/mol